Back to blog

 LayerWhat It DoesTypical Systems

-Operational dataProvides orders, capacity, materials, work status, labor, and downtime signalsERP, MES, APS, WMS, CMMS, SCADA
+Operational dataProvides orders, capacity, materials, work status, labor, downtime, and quality signalsERP, MES, APS, WMS, CMMS, SCADA

 Reasoning and optimizationRanks options and explains tradeoffsRules engine, solver, forecasting model, LLM agent